Danièle Huillet + Jean-Marie Straub: Uit ontzetting / De la stupeur

 Despite the importance and influence of the filmmaker’s work, there has not yet been a full Belgian retrospective of their films.
 Their oeuvre, which transcends linguistic and territorial boundaries, is especially relevant to the Belgian cultural scene - a place that has always already been accustomed to multilingualism, intercultural understanding and diverse communities.

 This comprehensive retrospective is presented in two parts.
 The first part, which starts on Oct 5th and whose selection you can discover here, we will close with Trop tôt / trop tard, the French spoken version of a film shot partly in France, partly in Egypt.
-We will then start the second part, which will run from December to February, with the English spoken version of the same film, Too Early / Too Late.
-Discover more about the opening programme here.
+The second part, which will run from December to February, will start with the English spoken version of the same film, Too Early / Too Late.

 More information here.